thijsBoet/what-the-flexbox/README.md

 Items are evenly distributed in the line with equal space around them.
   *justify-content: space-around;*

+Items are distributed so that the spacing between any two items *justify-content: space-evenly;*

+---
+Align-items defines the default behavior for how flex items are laid out along the cross axis on the current line.
+Think of it as the justify-content version for the cross-axis.

+Stretch to fill the container (default)
+  *align-items: stretch;*

+Items are placed at the start of the cross axis.
+  *align-items: flex-start*

+Items are placed at the end of the cross axis *align-items: flex-end;*

+Items are centered in the cross-axis
+  *align-items: center;*

+items are aligned such as their baselines align *align-items: baseline;*

+---
+Align-content aligns a flex container’s lines within when there is extra space in the cross-axis, similar to how justify-content aligns individual items within the main-axis.

+Needs flex-wrap: wrap;

+flex-start / start: items packed to the start of the container.

+flex-end / end: items packed to the end of the container.

+center: items centered in the container

+space-between: items evenly distributed

+space-around: items evenly distributed with equal space around each line

+space-around: items evenly distributed with equal space around each line

+stretch (default): lines stretch to take up the remaining space

+---
+Align-self

+This allows the default alignment (or the one specified by align-items) to be overridden for individual flex items.

 Takes width of 1 and evenly distributes it among all items in container